 - In the movie Scream 3, the Ghostface villain uses a voice changer that mimics many of the other characters's voices.
 In the rest of the series, Ghostface just uses the device to put on a deep, creepy-sounding voice to mask his or her identity.

-- In Police Academy 6, the Big Bad uses this trope, combined with Latex Perfection, to impersonate Commissioner Hurst.
-Unfortunately for him, his deception is foiled when the real Commissioner shows up, and one of the heroes figures out how to Spot The Impostor.
+- In Police Academy 6: City Under Siege, the Big Bad uses this trope, combined with Latex Perfection, to impersonate Commissioner Hurst.
+Unfortunately for him, his deception is foiled when the real Commissioner shows up, and one of the heroes figures out how to Spot the Impostor.

-- The second X-Men movie has Mystique imitating the Big Bad's voice to get into his files, while staying in her blue form.
+- X2: X-Men United: Mystique imitates Colonel Stryker's voice to gain access to his secure files while in her natural blue form.
 She also mimics Nightcrawler's voice briefly during a conversation with him.

 - John Milton in The Devil's Advocate can do this.
 Justified.
 He's the Devil.